Afrofuturism, Black Superheroes & Black Diaspora Assimilation

 The above quote is taken from the opening chapter of the Book ‘Evolution of A Space Cadet’ in which she describes her childhood fascination with ‘Star Wars’ expressed in her dressing up as Princess Leia on Halloween.
 However, due to the absence of substantive Black Characters in Sci-Fi, she always felt the lingering feeling of exclusion because of a lack of representation.

-The drive to create Afrofuturist works therefore came at least in part, from the desire to fill the gap of Black representation within Sci-Fi.
+The drive to create Black Superheroes in Afrofuturist works therefore came at least in part, from the desire to fill the gap of Black representation within Sci-Fi.

-To my mind, this raised the question whether Afrofuturism is simply an exercise in filling the Pop Culture gap, or on a more fundamental level, if it is the extension of the struggle for Political integration symbolised by the Civil Rights Movement into the Cultural realm?
+To my mind, this raised the question whether the Black Superheroes in Afrofuturism are simply an exercise in filling the Pop Culture gap, or on a more fundamental level, if it is the extension of the struggle for Political integration symbolised by the Civil Rights Movement into the Cultural realm?

-From this perspective, Afrofuturism’s ‘Afro-aesthetic’ is merely a Cultural device for inclusion in the narrative of the broader Culture rather than an effort to redefine it.
+From this perspective, the Black superheroes of Afrofuturism’s ‘Afro-aesthetic’ are merely a Cultural device for inclusion in the narrative of the broader Western Culture rather than an effort to redefine it.

-In as much as the Civil Rights Movement was a struggle for Political inclusion within the American State, Afrofuturism may be understood as an extension of this same struggle in Popular Culture…As such, it may be possibly contended that Afrofuturism does not in essence seek to re-define Culture, but merely to include Blacks as Participants within this Culture.
+In as much as the Civil Rights Movement was a struggle for Political inclusion within the American State, Afrofuturism may be understood as an extension of this same struggle in Popular Culture.

-Ultimately, if Afrofuturism aspires merely for inclusion, it is in essence an exercise in Cultural assimilation.
+Ultimately, if the Black Superheroes of Afrofuturism aspire merely for inclusion, Afrofuturism is in essence an exercise in Black diaspora Cultural assimilation.

-Following the success of Black Panther and the stronger foothold Afrofuturism is gaining in Pop Culture, it would perhaps be useful to remember that Afrofuturism’s aspirations should not be limited merely to Cultural inclusion via an Afro-aesthetic guise, but also to actively redefine the underlying narratives and issues within Sci-Fi in order to re-imagine the genre and contribute to its evolution on its own terms.
+It would perhaps be useful to remember that Afrofuturism’s aspirations should not be limited merely to Western Cultural inclusion via an Afro-aesthetic guise, but also to actively redefine the underlying narratives and issues within Sci-Fi in order to re-imagine the genre.

 All in all, Ytasha L. Womack’s “Afrofuturism: The World Of Black Sci-Fi and Fantasy Culture” remains a seminal work on Afrofuturism, and if you havent read it you can get it on Amazon here.